MGL c.231 s. 59H Strategic Litigation Against Public Participation

 For the first time, the SJC decided that the non-moving party must show by a preponderance of the evidence that the moving party's petitioning activities are devoid of any factual support or any arguable basis in law.

 This was the first appellate level decision in Massachusetts to address the contents of the anti-SLAPP statute.
-The court confirmed that the anti-SLAPP statute could be used to protect petitioning activities that do not involve themselves in matters of public concern.
+The court confirmed that the anti-SLAPP statute could be used to protect petitioning activities that don't involve themselves in matters of public concern.

-Stated that once a party brings a claim under the anti-SLAPP statute, burden then shifts to the nonmoving party to show that moving party's claim has no basis, either in fact or in law, and moving party's claim has actually injured the nonmoving party.
+Stated that once a party brings a claim under the anti-SLAPP statute, the burden then shifts to the nonmoving party to show that the moving party's claim has no basis, either in fact or in law, and the moving party's claim has actually injured the nonmoving party.

 A newspaper reporter writing articles on an issue is not "a party [who] seeks some redress from the government," and thus is not exercising her "right of petition" within the meaning of the anti-SLAPP statute.

 Kobrin v.
 Gastfriend, 443 Mass.
 327, 821 NE2d 60 (2005)

 Court held that Anti-SLAPP statute did not immunize a physician from liability for the statements he made about a psychiatrist in his affidavit as an expert witness on behalf of the Mass.
 Board of Registration in Medicine.

 McLarnon v.
 Jokisch, 431 Mass.
 343, 727 NE2d 813 (2000)

 Anti-SLAPP statute was found to be applicable to a civil action alleging a violation of civil rights, malicious prosecution, alienation of affection, and intentional infliction of emotional distress arising out of protective orders against the plaintiff.

 Office One, Inc. v.
 Lopez, 437 Mass.
 113, 769 NE2d 749 (2002)